Zuwairanajma/ecommerce-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this learning opportunity.
+I would like to thank My family and friends for always supporting me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>